MTA-STS and TLS Reporting

 ### Missing MTA-STS DNS Record

-1. First confirm that your organization really wants MTA-STS for inbound mail.
+1. First confirm that your organization wants to use MTA-STS for inbound mail.

-3. Confirm the policy file lists the right MX hosts and mode.
+3. Confirm that the policy file lists the correct MX hosts and mode.

 4. Publish the `_mta-sts` TXT record only after the policy file is ready.